awsdocs/amazon-cloudwatch-user-guide/doc_source/create-iam-roles-for-cloudwatch-agent.md

 1. Immediately under **Choose the service that will use this role**, choose **EC2**, and then choose **Next: Permissions**\.

-1. In the list of policies, select the box next to **CloudWatchAgentAdminPolicy**\. \(If necessary, use the search box to find the policy\. \)
+1. In the list of policies, select the check box next to **CloudWatchAgentAdminPolicy**\.
+If necessary, use the search box to find the policy\.

 1. To use Systems Manager to install or configure the CloudWatch agent, select the box next to **AmazonSSMManagedInstanceCore**\.
-This AWS managed policy enables an instance to use Systems Manager service core functionality\. \(If necessary, use the search box to find the policy\.
-This policy isn't necessary if you start and configure the agent only through the command line\.\)
+This AWS managed policy enables an instance to use Systems Manager service core functionality\.
+If necessary, use the search box to find the policy\.
+This policy isn't necessary if you start and configure the agent only through the command line\.

 1. Choose **Next: Tags**\.